competition guidelines & rules

 Don’t be put off by the long list of rules on the following pages!
 The main objectives of any camera club are to help members both improve and enjoy their photography.
 Competitions can help to further both of these.
 If you’re not sure about anything, – please see the Competition Secretary or any of the more long-standing members.
-We will only be too pleased to help.
+Who will only be too pleased to help.

 DPI (Digital Projected Image) Format:

 In Order to facilitate digital projection on the presentation night, all entries should be submitted in “Digital Image” format.
 The file to be JPEG and sRGB, with Max.
 Quality (12).
 The file dimensions should be a maximum of 1600 pixels wide x 1200 pixels high (the resolution is unimportant, for projection purposes).
 Any incorrectly sized images submitted may be withdrawn.